-Witness Officer - An officer who witnessed, but did not engage in, the use of force being investigated by the HT- Witness Officer - An officer who witnessed, but did not engage in, the use of force being Formatted: Not Highlight investigated by the IIT.
+Witness Officer An officer who witnessed, but did not engage in, the use of force being investigated by Formatted: Not Highlight the HT.
+Witness Officer - An officer who witnessed, but did not engage in, the use of force being investigated by the IIT.
 Office of Independent Investigations (OII) - An office created by the Llegislature in 2021 which is Formatted: Line spacing: Multiple 1.07 li authorized to conduct investigations of law enforcement use of deadly force cases wholly independent from any law enforcement agency.
 Oll's authorizing statute, RCW 43.102, et. seq., sets forth the rules and procedures by which OII must abide.
 Some of those rules are different than those that apply to IIT investigations.
 This document's best practices guide OII only where the language specifically refers to OII by name.
 Reference to IITs does not necessarily bind OII.
 Formatted: Font: (Default) Calibri Public Safety Statement - Information obtained by a supervisor at an officer-involved incident using guestions intended to determine existing threats to public safety and identify transitory evidence that must be preserved.
 The scope of this statement is limited to the collection of such critical, fleeting information in the immediate aftermath of the officer-involved incident.
 Specialized Equipment - Any property, device, or apparatus used by a law enforcement agency with unique or specific performance capabilities that may require additional training to operate or extra steps to execute its function(s).
 Venue Agency - The law enforcement agency or agencies having jurisdiction where the officer-involved incident occurs.
 This is very often the involved agency.
-Additional applicable definitions are available for review in Washington Administrative Code (WAC) Formatted: Centered 139-12-020 or relevant RCWs.
+Additional applicable definitions are available for review in Washington Administrative Code (WAC) ← Formatted: Centered 139-12-020 or relevant RCWs.
 Formatted: Font: Bold, Italic III.
-PROCEDURES The following procedures are tailored to address the linitial ilncident response as well as the continuing follow-up investigation after an officer-involved use of deadly forceThese general guidelines and principles can be used when investigating any serious incident.
+PROCEDURES The following procedures are tailored to address the finitial if ncident r esponse as well as the continuing follow-up investigation after an officer-involved use of deadly forceThese general guidelines and principles can be used when investigating any serious incident.
 Officer-involved uses of deadly force are dynamic situations.
-Preservation of life and the safety of all persons on scene are the paramount concerns. -It is critical that every involved law enforcement member should recognize the transitory nature of evidence and after first aid has been provided or facilitated, take immediate steps to preserve the scene and evidence.
-A. Involved Officers Officers involved in an incident triggering the use of the OII and an IIT shall take initial steps to render the scene safe, protect the safety of themselves and others, render first aid where necessary, and preserve evidence.
+Preservation of life and the safety of all persons on scene are the paramount concernsIt is critical that every involved law enforcement member should recognize the transitory nature of evidence and after first aid has been provided or facilitated, take immediate steps to preserve the scene and evidence.
+A. Involved Officers Officers involved in an incident triggering the use of the OII and an IIT shall take initial steps to render the scene safe, protect the safety of themselves and others, render first aid where render the scene safe, protect the safety of themselves and others, render first aid where necessary, and preserve evidence.
 There shall be no communication (in any format) between any involved officer(s), witness officer(s), or other officer(s) until all interviews have been conducted by the OII or IIT.

 Commented [AB1]: New - Thomas